-a.
+b.
 Use of estimates:

-The preparation of the condensed financial statements in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
-The Company's management believes that the estimates, judgment and assumptions used are reasonable based upon information available at the time they are made.
+The preparation of the unaudited condensed financial statements in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
+The Company's management believes that the estimates, judgments and assumptions used are reasonable based upon information available at the time they are made.
 These estimates, judgments and assumptions can affect the reported amounts of assets and liabilities at the dates of the consolidated financial statements, and the reported amount of expenses during the reporting periods.
+Estimates may include: revenue recognition, such as returns of product sold, stock-based compensation, inventory, and impairment of long lived assets.
 Actual results could differ from those estimates.